Azure/arc_jumpstart_levelup/docs/azure_arc_servers_jumpstart/_readme.md

 #### Task 3 - Connect to Arc-enabled servers

-1. From the _ArcBox-Client_ VM, open a PowerShell session and use the below commands to connect to **ArcBox-Ubuntu-01** using SSH:
+1. From the _ArcBox-Client_ VM, open a PowerShell session in Windows Terminal and use the below commands to connect to **ArcBox-Ubuntu-01** using SSH:

 ##### Azure CLI